bitsofinfo/stateful-process-command-proxy/README.md

 * Ensure that the node process is running as a user with very limited rights
 * Make use of the uid/gid configuration appropriately to further limit the processes
 * Never expose calls to this module directly, instead you should write a wrapper layer around StatefulProcessCommandProxy that protects, analyzes and sanitizes external input that can materialize in a `command` statement.
+For an example of this kind of wrapper w/ sanitization of arguments see https://github.com/bitsofinfo/powershell-command-executor
 * All commands you pass to `execute` should be sanitized to protect from injection attacks

 ### <a id="related"></a> Related Tools